Crucifixion of Jesus: Islam

-The below Quranic verse says Jesus was neither killed nor crucified:

 Islamic traditions teach that Jesus ascended to Heaven without being put on the cross, but that God transformed another person to appear exactly like him and to be then crucified instead of him.
-This view is attested in an account by Irenaeus of the doctrine of the 2nd-century Alexandrian Gnostic Basilides in which Irenaeus refutes what he believes to be a heresy denying the death.
+An ancient antecedent of this view is attested in an account by Irenaeus of the doctrine of the 2nd-century Alexandrian Gnostic Basilides, in which Irenaeus refutes what he believes to be a heresy denying the death.

 Gnosticism

 Some scriptures identified as Gnostic reject the atonement of Jesus' death by distinguishing the earthly body of Jesus and his divine and immaterial essence.
 According to the Second Treatise of the Great Seth, Yaldabaoth (the Creator of the material universe) and his Archons tried to kill Jesus by crucifixion, but only killed their own man (that is the body).
 While Jesus ascended from his body, Yaldabaoth and his followers thought Jesus to be dead.
 In Apocalypse of Peter, Peter talks with the savior whom the "priests and people" believed to have killed.

 Manichaeism, which was influenced by Gnostic ideas, adhered to the idea that not Jesus, but somebody else was crucified instead.
 Jesus suffering on the cross is depicted as the state of light particles (spirit) within matter instead.

 According to Bogomilism, the crucifixion was an attempt by Lucifer to destroy Jesus, while the earthly Jesus was regarded as a prophet, Jesus himself was an immaterial being that can not be killed.
 Accordingly, Lucifer failed and Jesus' sufferings on the cross were only an illusion.